brendanoc21/docker-movie-api/README.md

 ### Multi-Stack.

-[Briefly explain how you support building development and production stack options.]
+- I added a profile to the database seeding

 ### Extra.

-- Installed ping utility on running mongo container to check isolation.
+- I installed ping utility on running mongo container to check isolation.